apache/avro/README.md

 compileJava.source(generateAvro.outputs)
 ```

-# Handling dependencies
+# File Processing

-If you have record/enum/fixed types that are referenced in other record types, just define the shared type in a separate file rather than inline in the definition of each record type that uses it.
+When using this plugin, it is recommended to define each record/enum/fixed type in its own file rather than using inline type definitions.
+This approach allows defining any type of schema structure, and eliminates the potential for conflicting definitions of a type between multiple files.
 The plugin will automatically recognize the dependency and compile the files in the correct order.
 For example, instead of `Cat.avsc`:

 ```json
 {